-We’re always seeking entrepreneurs who have innovative ideas to address regional coastal and urban water issues, especially as it relates to coastal restoration, urban water retention and quality, maritime industries and ports, and fisheries.
-Propeller’s Accelerators are designed to support entrepreneurs throughout the business lifecycle, from our Startup Accelerator serving early-stage entrepreneurs to our Growth Accelerator focused on ventures seeking to grow and scale beyond the startup phase.
+If you have or are looking to start a small business or nonprofit tackling disparities caused by water or working in a water industry, we’re here to help.
+We’re especially interested in entrepreneurs working in coastal restoration, urban water retention and quality, maritime industries and ports, and fisheries.
+Propeller’s Accelerator programs is designed to support entrepreneurs throughout the business lifecycle—from idea, to beta, to growth.
 Hands-on mentorship, access to high-level networks, pro bono technical support, and free office space, are just some of the benefits.
-Learn more about our Impact Accelerator, including eligibility and selection criteria, or view the online application.
+Learn more about our accelerators, including eligibility and selection criteria, or visit our online application.

 - Year-round public programming: workshops featuring water management policymakers and opportunities for entrepreneurs in areas such as Emerging Issues Following the 2016 Floods, Integrating Resilience Into City Operations, Water Data Monitoring, and Equity in the Water Sector.
 Never miss a water event.
 Sign up for Propeller’s water newsletter.